Thank you for your interest in advertising in THE BEE!

 BEE MONTHLY AD AND EDITORIAL DEADLINES

-Ads should be booked, and all information or ad files for the advertising delivered, by the following dates for the indicated monthly issue of THE BEE:
+Ads should be booked, and all information or ad files for the advertising delivered, by the following dates for the indicated monthly issue:

-Ad copy can be delivered by e-mail, fax, or US Mail.
-Electronic ad files can be delivered on CD-ROM, or (preferably) can be e-mailed -- to: email@example.com.
+Ad copy for us to compose the ad for you can be delivered by e-mail, fax, or US Mail.
+Electronic ad files of logos or prepared ads can be delivered on CD-ROM or DVD, or thumb drive -- or (preferably, if under about 25 MB in size) can be e-mailed to: firstname.lastname@example.org.

-For ad-timing considerations: The newspaper is printed on Friday, 8 days after the deadline, and mailed on the following Monday (or Tuesday, if Monday is a holiday).
-It goes to the newsstands after the initial mail distribution is completed.
+For ad-timing considerations: The newspaper is printed on Thursday, 7 days after the deadline, and mailed on the following Monday (or Tuesday, if Monday is a holiday).
+It then goes to the free newsstands after the initial mail distribution is completed.

 Questions?
 Call Eric at 503 / 232-2326.
-You can order advertising over the phone in most cases, particularly if it is to be paid for with a Visa or Mastercard or other major credit card.
-If ordering over a period of months, you will be billed monthly only for that month's ad, as the ads appear; it is not necessary to pay for a full schedule in advance, although a few advertisers do choose to do so for their own convenience.
+You can order advertising over the phone in most cases, particularly if it is to be paid for with a Visa, Discover, or Mastercard, or other major credit card.
+If ordering ads over a period of months, you will be billed monthly only for THAT month's ad, as the ads appear; it is not necessary to pay for a full schedule in advance!
+(Although a few advertisers choose to do so anyway, for their own convenience.)